 This creates a new file in your current working directory called blank.pdf

 .
-If you open the file with a PDF reader, such as Adobe Acrobat, then you’ll see a document with a single blank one-inch-square page.
+If you open the file with a PDF reader, such as Adobe Acrobat, then you’ll see a document with a single blank page with an A4 dimension.

-In the example you saw above, there were three steps to create a new PDF file using PyPDF2
+In the example above, you followed three steps to create a new PDF file using pypdf

 :